NekkidBear/CrippleMrOnion2023/README.md

 Dark Tarot card images are used by permission from darktarot.com Other art and card images are free downloads found on itch.io or generated via AI.

-This project uses items with multiple licenses, and is being published under the
+This project uses items with multiple licenses, and is being published under the Creative Commons BY license.
+Only this python implementation is my IP.
+Please respect the owners copyrights and all licensing guidelines for the various imported and external content.

+Dark Tarot can be published at support@Darktarot.com

+I can be reached at NekkidBearGaming@gmail.com

+Jason King-Lowe

 Cripple Mr Onion